WojtekKamilowski/CI_PP3_TDP/README.md

 ### Third Party Libraries
 - [gspread](https://docs.gspread.org/en/latest/index.html) : to add and manipulate data in Google Sheet and to enable interactions with Google APIs
-- [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) : used to set up the authentification needed to access the Google API and connect my Service Account using the Credentials.
+- [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) : used to set up the authentication needed to access the Google API and connect my Service Account using the Credentials.
 A creds.json file is created with required details that the API needs to access the google account.

 [Back to Table Of Contents](#table-of-contents)